ingonyama-zk/icicle/docs/docs/icicle/rust-bindings/merkle.md

     .unwrap();
 ```

-:::note
+:::warning
-The Merkle-path can be serialized to the proof along the leaf.
+The Merkle-path can be serialized to the proof along with the leaf.
 This is not handled by ICICLE.
 :::

----

 ## Verifying Merkle Proofs